 Emmy Award-winner Shia LaBeouf (before he was Indy’s son).
 Dogged by bad luck stemming from an ancient family curse, young Stanley Yelnats (LaBeouf) is sent to Camp Green Lake, a very weird place that’s not green and doesn’t have a lake.
 Upon arriving he’s thrown headlong into the adventure of his life when he and his campmates,

-So gather your sleeping bags and giant bowls of buttery popcorn, it’s time for a sleepover.
-These movies will be a hit with your pre-teen and young teen crowd.
-Check out our slumber party tips and surefire games to complete the perfect slumber party
+So gather your sleeping bags and giant bowls of buttery popcorn: it’s time for a sleepover!
+These slumber party movies will be a hit with your pre-teen and young teen crowd.
+Check out our slumber party tips and surefire games to complete the perfect slumber party.